neoking89/owlsight/README.md

 ```bash
 owlsight --log log.txt --level DEBUG
 ```
+- Added `additional_information` option to the `config:agentic` section.
+This option can be used to add additional information to every agent call, for example: "Do NOT use owl_scrape and owl_search, because there is no internet connection."

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com